usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Shadowing Assignment/Shadowing Assignment Guidance.md

 - Introduce the assignment clearly and on time
 - Provide coaching on identifying appropriate teams to shadow
 - Review and approve participant submissions using consistent criteria
 - Offer support when participants encounter barriers to access.
-Normalize participant discomfort with outreach,
+Normalize participant discomfort with outreach
 - Offer a short in-class peer activity to brainstorm potential shadowing options
 - Review and approve the final reflection deliverable
 - Encourage post-experience in-class storytelling to reinforce learning